-The following documents are considered acceptable as evidence of suitability of building hardware for incorporation into a fire- resisting doorset or door assembly:
+The following documents are considered acceptable as evidence of suitability of building hardware for incorporation into a fire-resisting doorset or door assembly:

-- · third party certification of the building hardware - fire-resisting doorsets' third party certification data sheet, field of application summary or - fire test reports or - assessment by competent authority.
+- third party certification of the building hardware - fire-resisting doorsets' third party certification data sheet - fire test reports or - assessment by competent authority.

-Durability of building hardware, whether for use on a fire-resisting door or an emergency exit door, may be evidenced (in order of preference) by:
+Durability of building hardware, whether for use on a fire resisting door or an emergency exit door, may be evidenced (in order of preference) by:

-- CE marking in accordance with relevant harmonised product standard (where available), or

-- third party BS EN test report, or

-- third party BS test report, or
+- CE marking in accordance with relevant harmonised product standard (where available), and - Manufacturer's Declaration of Performance, or - third party BS EN test report, or - third party BS test report.

-- manufacturer's declaration.